hclbaur/sda-core/README.md

-Assuming you are on a windows system you can clone the project, open a command window and switch to the [demo](src/test/demo) directory, where you will find a batch script to build the demo.
-On a UN\*X flavoured system you will have to make some minor changes but I'm sure you'll manage.
+Assuming you are on a windows system you can clone the project, open a command window and switch to the [demo](src/test/demo) directory, where you will find a build script.
+On a UN\*X flavoured system you have to make some minor changes but I'm sure you'll manage.

 Once built, run it like this